DavidPochik/Building_a_Geographic_Climate_Change_Predictor/README.md

 <p> <strong>Today's Texas Might be Tomorrow's Ohio: Building a Geographic Climate Change Predictor</strong> </p>

+## Project Overview
+From the dawn of industrialization to today, the average global temperature has shifted upward by ~2.7 degrees Fahrenheit (~1.5 degrees Celsius) due to increased greenhouse gas emissions.
+The effects of this temperature increase have led to, among many other complications, more extreme weather patterns, increased sea levels, and hotter days.
+If emissions are left unchecked and temperatures continue to rise at their current (or projected) rate, then this will lead to drastic shifts in regional climate.
+For example, today's annual average temperature in Ohio will increase to that of today's annual temperature in Texas in Y years.

 This project explores and analyzes geographical climate change data in the contiguous United States from 1950 to the current year.
-The objective is to <strong>predict</strong> regional features, e.g., temperature, precipication, or snowfall, for a given year based on historical data.
+The objective is to <strong>predict</strong> regional features, e.g., temperature, precipitation, or snowfall, for a given year based on historical data, i.e., if I want to live in an area Y years from now that has roughly the same temperature or climate as region X today, where would I go?

-This project uses raw data from the National Climatic Data Center.

-## Project Overview
 The major steps in this project include the following:
 <ol>
 <li>Obtain and clean climate data. </li>